Philemonkiplangat/Instagram-Product-analysis./README.md

 # Instagram-Product-analysis.
-This project entails the analysis of instaram product and  how would you measure the success of the Instagram TV product
+This project entails the analysis of Instagram product and  how would you measure the success of the Instagram TV product